-The TSV and GSV for the control (DO control) condition are compared to other test conditions by subtracting the TSV and GSV, respectively, from the DO condition and by dividing the TSV and GSV, respectively, from the DO condition.
-To determine if the TSV and GSV diffrence or ratio are statistically significant, a Monte Carlo simulation is used (Figure 4).
+TSV and GSV for the original control condition (DO control) are compared to the ABAC test conditions by subtracting the TSV and GSV, respectively, from the DO condition and by dividing the TSV and GSV, respectively, from the DO condition.
+To determine if the difference or ratio of TSV and GSV between two control configurations are statistically significant, a Monte Carlo simulation is used (Figure 4).
 Both the difference and ratio of TSV values from two confiurations are considered stable metrics, as the historgram is approximately normally distributed.
-Whereas the difference and ratio of GSV values are frequently skewed and when the distribution is approximately normal, show no difference between test configurations.
-This demonstrates that GSV is an unable metric for comparing operating conditions.
-The large difference between the Monte Carlo simulation of the combined population and the observed TSV metric in the case of ABAC 4.0 mg/L 90 s and 300s verify that ABAC with a 4.0 mg/L setpoint is a more stable operating condition than DO.
+In contrast, the distribution of the difference and ratio of GSV values are frequently skewed and when the distribution is approximately normal, there is no difference between test configurations.
+This, in conjunction with the lack of identifiable trends with process stability, demonstrates that GSV is an unable metric for comparing operating conditions.

-Table 2.
-Control configurations tested vary by which is the “control” variable (i.e., outer/master loop in cascade control), the master setpoint for the control variable, and the delay term for the master PID loop